saltstack-formulas/epel-formula/README.rst

 epel
 ====

-Install the EPEL RPM and GPG key on RHEL 5/6, CentOS 5/6 or Oracle Linux 5/6.
+Install the EPEL RPM and GPG key on RHEL 5/6, CentOS 5/6, Amazon Linux, or Oracle Linux 5/6.

 .. note::